-- 1) The \$50.00 non-refundable application fee - 2) A high school transcript certifying graduation or a GED certificate and scores sent directly to the college from the certifier - 3) Official transcripts from all other educational institutions previously attended by the applicant should also be sent directly to the college from the certifier - 4) A recent photograph for ID purposes only
+- 1) The \$50.00 non-refundable application fee - 2) A high school transcript certifying graduation or a GED certificate and scores sent directly to the college from the certifier - 3) Indiana Law requires a student to attend school until he graduates or turns 18 unless he/she is between age 16 and 18 and his/her parents and the school principal consent in writing to his withdrawal at an exit interview (Indiana Code, Sec.
+20-8.
+1-3-17) - 4) Official transcripts from all other educational institutions previously attended by the applicant should also be sent directly to the college from the certifier - 5) A recent photograph for ID purposes only